learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 All the lessons in this course have a corresponding repository (repo) in GitHub.
 On this page in Canvas, you should see two icons in the **upper right** corner.
 The first says **Fork**, which will open the lesson's GitHub repo.
-The third is a flag, which you can use to submit an _issue_ for the lesson (e.g., if you find a typo or other error).
+The second is a flag, which you can use to submit an _issue_ for the lesson (e.g., if you find a typo or other error).